 In the tax interview, first confirm basic club information.
-Your club address, EIN Number and Club Start Date.
+Your club name, address, EIN Number and club start date.
 These will probably already be available and filled in from your club records.
-If not, fill them in here because they are necessary for you to continue.
+If not, click Edit to fill them in here because they are necessary for you to continue.
+If you update your club name or address here in the tax interview, the "Notify IRS of club name change" or "address change" boxes will be checked for you.
 Double-check that your EIN number is correct.
-If your club electronically files your tax return this year, it is important that this information matches what the IRS is looking for.
+When your club electronically files your tax return, it is important that this information matches what the IRS is looking for.